 Every spring, the Law Review hosts a gathering of its alumni.
 We hope will you join us at our next event!
 To make sure that you receive an invitation, please fill out this alumni update form and specify the years you were on Law Review, your address and your firm's name and location.

 welcome.
 The Law Review also co-sponsors the Feminist Legal Theory Conference with the Center on Applied Feminism.
-In 2012, the Law Review unveiled an online version to serve as an outlet for the timely publication of editorials, commentary and legal scholarship for the Law Review staff and the local legal community as a whole.
+The Law Review's publications are hosted on Scholarworks.
+In 2015, the Law Review began publication of Issues to Watch.

 Editor in Chief: Drew Chlan

 Managing Editor: Emily Steiner

 Production Editors: Jackson Protzman, Elizabeth Reinecke, Shannon Clancy,Joseph McCully

 Business Editor: Sean Fox

 Law Review Associate Board, Volume 46